CGJennings/fast-ternary-string-set/README.md

 This format consists of an array of integers, with each tree node represented by 4 integers in sequence: one for the code point and flags, and three for pointers (array offsets) to each of the less-than, equal-to, and greater-than branches, respectively.
 The node starting at index 0 is the tree root.

-The file format also follows this basic structure.
+The file format also follows this basic structure:
 Elements of the original array are written out in order, but they may be represented by a variable number of bytes.
 Before each node, a single byte is written whose bits describe how each of the node's four elements are encoded: